 Piperine is a natural alkaloid found in black pepper that drives cancer cell death.
-Piperine(Sigma-Aldrich, German) were dissolved in dimethyl sulfoxide (DMSO) to prepare stock solutions, which were directly added to the cell culture medium.
-Cells with only DMSO added as the control group (Control).
-Six-well plates were used to seed the COAD cells, and they were treated with 25, 50, 100, and 150 $\mu$ M Piperine for 12h, 24h, 36h, 48h, 60h, and 72h for induction(10, 12).
-In a parallel experiment, to induce epithelial-mesenchymal transition (EMT), COAD cells underwent treatment using 10 ng/ml TGF- $\beta$ (Sigma, USA ) for 48 h.
-For gene overexpression studies, a seeding density of 2 × 10 cells/well was used to sow cells in 24-well plates for transient transfection experiments.
+Piperine (Sigma-Aldrich, German) was dissolved in dimethyl sulfoxide (DMSO) to prepare stock solutions, which were directly added to the cell culture medium.
+Cells with only DMSO were added as the control group (Control).
+Six-well plates were used to seed the COAD cells, and they were treated with 25, 50, 100, and 150 μM piperine for 12, 24, 36, 48, 60, and 72 h for induction [10, 12].
+In a parallel experiment, to induce EMT, COAD cells underwent treatment using 10 ng/mL TGF- β (Sigma, USA) for 48 h.
+For gene overexpression studies, a seeding density of 2×10^5 cells/well was used to sow cells in 24-well plates for transient transfection experiments.
 Transfection of cells was done using plasmid encoding ARL3 using Lipofectamine 3000 reagent (Invitrogen, Shanghai, China) based on the guidelines provided by the supplier to promote ARL3 overexpression and evaluate its biological effects in transfected COAD cells.